-- 1. At least 120 semester hours must be successfully completed. - 2.
-Student must successfully complete all of the requirements of the declared program of study for which the degree is to be awarded. - 3.
+- 1. At least 120 semester hours must be successfully completed. - Student must successfully complete all of the requirements of the declared program of study for which the degree is to be awarded. - 3.
 A cumulative grade point average of at least 2.00 in all course work completed at the University is required for graduation from a baccalaureate degree program. - 4.
 The program required courses must be completed with a minimum GPA of 2.00. - 5.
 A student must earn a minimum of 33 semester hours in residence toward a baccalaureate degree from Harrisburg University of Science and Technology: 9 semester hours must be completed in experiential courses, 18 semester hours must be completed in required program courses, and 6 other semester hours.
 The maximum number of semester hours that may be transferred to Harrisburg University is 87; no more than 70 may have been earned at a two-year institution.

-Verification that the student has met these requirements is made by the Office of Records and Registration.
+Verification that the student has met these requirements is made by Records and Registration.
 A candidate for graduation must complete all requirements for the degree to be eligible to participate in Commencement.

-A candidate must apply for graduation after registering for the last semester of the anticipated completion date by submitting an Application for Graduation via MyHU.
+A candidate should apply for graduation after registering for the last semester of the anticipated completion date by submitting an Application for Graduation via MyHU.
+Once degree requirements are met, the degree will be conferred.